md-zaman/kubernetes/notes-mm.md

 ## 36. Services

 Enable communication between various components within and outside of the application.
 It helps us connect apps together with other apps or users.
-E.g., our apps has groups pods running various sections such as a group for serving frontend loads to user and other groups for running backend processes and a third group connecting to an external data source.
+E.g., our apps has groups pods running various sections such as : a group for serving frontend loads to user, other groups for running backend processes and a third group connecting to an external data source.
-It's services that enable connectivity between these groups of pods.
+It is services that enable connectivity between these groups of pods.
 Services enable to frontend application to be made available to end users, it helps communication between backend and frontend pods and helps in establishing connectivity with external data source.
 Thus services enable loose coupling between microservices in our application.

 ![alt text](services-loose-coupling-1.png)